makyo/writing/work/sawtooth/overclassification/overclassification.md

 "I don't think this story is eighty one, like I said.
 It's fifty eight."

 Amy--Amber's ears tilt back.
-Short, sharp condemnations of intent.
+Short, sharp condemnations.

 Dani pressed on.
 "You're the one who sees something on the far bank that she wants.
 You have a goal, something you could really desire.
 Not just a passing fancy."

-Amber's smile started to shine through.
+Amber's expression softened.

 "So you think, *Ah, there we go!
 Just what I was after.* But it's on the far bank, right?
 So you look around and you see the crocodile.
 He's a good kid, you know.
 The type of person who would try to do right by you, even if he doesn't get the whole story.

 "Well now, you've got a means, and you've got a goal, but you don't have the influence to make it happen.
-So you sit down by the crocodile and you say, *Great day out here, really nice.* And he says *yup.* And it's not great and all, but you know it's gonna take a while to sway the crocodile's interests to align with yours.
+So you sit down by the crocodile and you say, *Great day out here, really nice.* And he says, *Yup.* And it's not great and all, but you know it's gonna take a while to sway the crocodile's interests to align with yours.

 "*I always find myself thinking of the far bank, of what that would bring me, what I could gain by being there.* The croc frowns.
 Each bank is the same to him.
 The river is as valid as land, when it comes to crossing.